-A weak association between glycated haemoblobin levels and risk for major bleeding was found (HR 1.79; 95%CI 1.01-3.18; p=0.047.
-However, HbA1c levels did not show a relationship with the other outcomes: total mortality (HR 1.38; 95%CI 0.88-2.16; p=0.16), cardiovascular mortality (HR 1.53; 95%CI 0.83-2.82; p=0.17) and stroke (HR: 1.41; 95%CI 0.45-4.40; p=0.55).
-Similarly, glycaemic control was not related with quality of anticoagulation control (p=0.35).
+An association between glycated haemoblobin levels and risk for major bleeding was found (HR 1.79; 95%CI 1.01-3.18; p=0.047; however, HbA1c levels did not show a significant relationship with other outcomes: total mortality (HR 1.38; 95%CI 0.88-2.16; p=0.16), cardiovascular mortality (HR 1.53; 95%CI 0.83-2.82; p=0.17) and stroke (HR: 1.41; 95%CI 0.45-4.40; p=0.55).
+Glycaemic control was not related with quality of anticoagulation control (p=0.35).

 Cox logistic regression analysis showed an independent association between DM and cardiovascular mortality [HR 1.73 (95%CI 1.07-2.80); p=0.024].
-Table 3 shows clinical factors related to the different adverse events in multivariate Cox regression analysis.
-Differences in event-free survival for mortality, major bleeding and MACE depending on the presence of DM were found.
-Kaplan–Meier survival curves for the different outcomes are displayed on Figure 1.
+Table 3 summarises clinical factors related to the different adverse events on multivariate Cox regression analysis.
+Differences in event-free survival for mortality, major bleeding and MACE depending on the presence of DM were found (see Kaplan–Meier survival curves, Figure 1).

 DISCUSSION

-In the FANTASIIA Registry, which included nearly 2,000 patients with AF, almost 30% of the patients had concomitant DM.
-DM was associated with more comorbidities and higher thromboembolic and bleeding risks.
-Quality of anticoagulation control with vitamin-K antagonists was poorer in this group.
-Regarding AF management, a rhythm-control strategy was less frequently applied to these patients.
-The risk of adverse cardiovascular outcomes and death was higher in diabetic individuals and an independent association with cardiovascular death was found.
+In the FANTASIIA Registry, which included nearly 2,000 patients with AF, almost 30% of the patients had concomitant DM, which was associated with additional comorbidities and higher thromboembolic and bleeding risks.
+Second, quality of anticoagulation control with vitamin-K antagonists was poorer in this group.
+Third, the risk of adverse cardiovascular outcomes and death was higher in diabetic individuals and an independent association with cardiovascular death was evident.

 The proportion of patients with DM in this Spanish registry (almost one-third) is similar to that of the ORBIT-AF Registry, which included nearly 10,000 AF individuals from the United States (19),and slightly higher than the number of diabetics from the EORP-AF Registry (11), with 3100 European individuals.
 These great burden of DM among patients with AF reflects not only the contemporary increasing prevalence of both conditions (2), but also an incremented risk for the development of AF in diabetic patients (4).
 Other studies have shown that DM is an independent risk factor for the occurrence of AF, with higher risk associated with longer duration and worse glycaemic control (6).
 Although the mechanisms of this relationship are not completely understood, metabolic defects in DM cause endothelial dysfunction, abnormal activation of the renin-angiotensin-aldosterone system and acceleration of atherogenesis.
-Indeed, DM could cause structural, electrical, electromechanical and autonomic atrial remodelling, leading to an increased susceptibility for AF occurrence (5)(22).
+Indeed, DM could cause structural, electrical, electromechanical and autonomic atrial remodelling, leading to an increased susceptibility to AF occurrence (5)(22).

 Our study showed that diabetic AF patients, when compared to non-diabetics, had significantly more associated risk factors and comorbidities, such as hypertension, dyslipidaemia, pulmonary disease, renal disease, heart failure, ischaemic heart disease and peripheral artery disease.
 Moreover, the presence of DM was associated to a worse functional class.
-These findings are consistent with previous European and north-American registries, which also showed that diabetics have more comorbidities, are more symptomatic and have worse health-related quality of life and greater functional impairment than non-diabetics (11)(20).
-In contrast with the EORP-AF, where diabetic individuals were older than non-diabetics, and the ORBIT-AF, where diabetics were younger, the age of the Spanish AF patients with DM was similar from that of those without DM, therefore age could not influence our findings.
-As a result of the higher prevalence of coexisting risk factors, and similarly to previous reports, we found that both thromboembolic and major bleeding risks (as estimated by the CHA2DS2-VASc and the HAS-BLED scores) were significantly higher in individuals with DM (11)(20).
+These findings are consistent with previous European and north-American registries, which also showed that diabetics are more symptomatic and have worse health-related quality of life and greater functional impairment than non-diabetics (11)(20).
+In contrast with the EORP-AF, where diabetic individuals were older than non-diabetics, and the ORBIT-AF, where diabetics were younger, the age of the Spanish AF patients with DM was similar from that of those without DM, and therefore age could not explain our findings.
+As a result of the higher prevalence of coexisting risk factors, and similar to previous reports, both thromboembolic and major bleeding risks (as estimated by the CHA2DS2-VASc and the HAS-BLED scores) were significantly higher in individuals with DM (11)(20).